250.374.1485

 At around age 7, your pet enters their senior years.
 Often, pets may begin to develop diseases similar to their human counterparts such as diabetes, heart disease, hypothyroidism and cancer.
 These diseases can go unnoticed in their early stages.
 Cats instinctively hide their illness from their owners and then suddenly health changes can occur quite quickly.
 That is why preventative health care is very important.
 An annual exam can help detect and address concerns before they progress, which can lessen the effects a disease has on your pet.
 Early detection provides us with the opportunity to change the course of the disease, giving you and your pet more happy and healthy time together.

 What are the stages of a senior cat’s life?
-How to spot signs of ageing?
+How to spot signs of aging?

 My senior cat is losing weight, what can I do?